subhajitghosh-phy/drisoCLASS/README.md

 1. CLASS papers (see below)
 2. [Cosmological Constraints on Secluded Dark Radiation](): The code is used and made public in this publication.
 3. [Free-streaming and coupled dark radiation isocurvature perturbations: constraints and application to the Hubble tension](https://arxiv.org/abs/2107.09076): The initial conditions for free-streming DR (FDR) and coupled DR (CDR) were first derived in this paper.
 An older version of this code was used for this publication.
-4. [Confronting interacting dark radiation scenarios with cosmological data](https://arxiv.org/abs/2212.13264): Boltzmann Equations for Decoupling and Recoupling DR are implemeted following this reference.
+4. [Confronting interacting dark radiation scenarios with cosmological data](https://arxiv.org/abs/2212.13264): Boltzmann Equations for decoupling and recoupling DR are implemeted following this reference.

 <ins>Operational details:</ins>